Britain asks BBC's competitors to review its remit

-LONDON (Reuters) - Britain’s government will ask the BBC’s competitors to scrutinize the broadcaster’s remit and scale, the government said on Sunday, after years of controversy over how it has been funded.
+LONDON, July 12 (Reuters) - Britain’s government will ask the BBC’s competitors to scrutinise the broadcaster’s remit and scale, the government said on Sunday, after years of controversy over how it has been funded.

-The BBC [TBBC.UL], the world’s largest broadcaster, has long been criticized by government ministers and by its rivals for its dominance of British media.
+The BBC, the world’s largest broadcaster, has long been criticised by government ministers and by its rivals for its dominance of British media.

 Finance Minister George Osborne said earlier this month it had become “imperial” in the scale of its online operations.